LarkspurCA/androidweardocs/explore.rst

 Wearable Device Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Pair a wearable device with your handheld using the Android Wear companion app.
+1. Pair a wearable device with your handheld using the Wear OS.

-   When you first pear with your wearable, the Android Wear companion app provides a short tutorial that introduces the Wearable UI and basic functionality.
+   When you first pear with your wearable, the Wear OS provides a short tutorial that introduces the Wearable UI and basic functionality.
 From the main UI where you can then change the watchface, enable voice actions, and browse suggested apps.

 2. Enable bluetooth debugging on the wearable.
+Select Settings, Developer, ADB Debugging and Debug over bluetooth.

    Your wearable device disables USB debugging by default, and the option to enable it can be hidden as well.
 You must open Settings, select About, and then click Build Number seven times.
 The Settings menu then includes Developer options, where you can enable debugging over bluetooth.